 - Google Hangouts

-To help WordPress users take advantage of all that Google has to offer, WordPress developers have created many plugins that allow WordPress to integrate with Google’s services.
+To help you take advantage of all that Google offers, many WordPress developers have created plugins and solutions that allow WordPress to be integrated with Google’s various tools and applications.

-Before you can integrate your WordPress site with the above, however, you will need to have an active Google Account …
+Before you can integrate your WordPress site with the above, however, you will need to have a Google Account …

 Having a Google account will help you during the installation and configuration stages of setting up your WordPress site.